Frequently Asked Questions

 The Sisters of Mercy were among the first stakeholders to be informed about our collaboration and potential combination.
 St. Ambrose leadership understood and supported the importance of that and have continued to do so throughout our collaboration.
 The Sisters appreciate this consideration and have provided their blessing and support for this important work.
 They have said that they see this combination as being well-aligned to their ongoing commitment to being proactive and responsive to the needs of their community.
 On the Mount Mercy Campus, both the curriculum and student programming will continue to emphasize the Mercy Values and the Critical Concerns, while also incorporating the values and benefits of a diocesan university.

-If and when a combination takes place, there will continue to be a Sister of Mercy who serves on the combined board, we will have an advisory council for the Mount Mercy campus that will have Sisters of Mercy on it, and the combined institution will be associate members of the Conference for Mercy Higher Education.
+When a combination takes place, there will continue to be a Sister of Mercy who serves on the combined board, we will have an advisory council for the Mount Mercy campus that will have Sisters of Mercy on it, and the combined institution will be associate members of the Conference for Mercy Higher Education.
 President Novak has committed to attending Mercy leadership gatherings and already attended her first in September 2024.

 St. Ambrose deeply respects Mount Mercy’s identity, values, and traditions, and has committed to preserving those through any potential combination.
 We will keep the Mount Mercy name by becoming the Mount Mercy Campus of St. Ambrose University and will continue compete as the Mount Mercy Mustangs.
 There will continue to be Mount Mercy alumni associations and gatherings and a deep commitment to preserving the Mercy spirit.
 Through a combination, we would work to bring our Mercy and diocesan values together, knowing that each provides unique and complimentary aspects that will be important to the future of our combined institution.
 We will also continue to be involved with the Conference for Mercy Higher Education and have a Sister of Mercy who will serve on our combined board.